Sexually Transmitted Infection (STI) Services

 Step 1.Get Tested

 Registered nurses staff the sexual health and sexually transmitted infection (STI) clinic.
-These nurses are specially trained in sexually transmitted infection diagnosis and treatment.
+These nurses are specially trained in diagnosis and treatment of sexually transmitted infections, including gonorrhea, chlamydia, HIV, and syphilis.

 Step 2.STI Treatment